stevengragg/access-virtual-staffing/README.md

 # Access Virtual Staffing

-Access Virtual Staffing is a Next.js application designed to promote virtual staffing services that will be provided by the AVS team in Florida, USA.
-This project includes features for managing talent requests, job applications, and personal information collection.
+Access Virtual Staffing is a Next.js website designed to promote virtual staffing services that will be provided by the AVS team in Florida, USA.
+This project is built with a focus on SEO, performance, scalability, and user experience, leveraging modern web technologies such as Next.js, React, TypeScript, and Tailwind CSS.

 ## Getting Started